Are you tired of keeping up with the Joneses?

 The Bottom Line

 In the age of social media, we are immersed in the highlights of other people’s lives; we see their perfect photos and think we’re somehow lacking when our life doesn’t measure up.
 Remind yourself that these are indeed highlights, and behind the scenes, it’s often a different story.
-Instead of comparing yourself with others, take a look at your own life and remember what you’re grateful for.
+Instead of comparing yourself to others, take a look at your own life and remember what you’re grateful for.

 Cutting back on your expenses can be tough, but rather than seeing it as giving things up, try to keep in mind that you’re bringing it back to basics so that you can live the life you want for yourself and your family.